What's Normal? Benchmarking Higher Ed Social Media

 Social Media Conversation

-We shared in Social Listening Benchmarks for Higher Education: January 2021 (for members only) that the internet is real life.
+We shared in Social Listening Benchmarks for Higher Education: January 2021 that the internet is real life.
 Social media is how your key audiences and communities share their lives, offering you an opportunity to learn more about who they are, what they care about, and how they feel.
 And most importantly for you—how they feel about your campus.

 In the report, we analyzed six conversation sources.
 Social media drives the largest amount of online conversation at an average of 73%.
 This conversation includes mentions from Twitter, Instagram, and YouTube.
 Twitter is by far the largest data source our social listening software collects, with very few mentions from Instagram and YouTube due to platform and privacy restrictions.
 Due to the number of users who use both Twitter and other social media sites, findings from Twitter can be considered characteristic of all social media sites.